-While we show no direct evidence that the ABfz uplifted during the GAE, the convergence of three back-projected travel time contours from our tsunami analysis lies just beyond the edge of the continental shelf (Figure 2).
-Another notable convergence lies at an identified scarp along the ABfz (Figure 2; discussion below).
-Although we favor the KSfz tsunami source, our analysis does not preclude co-rupture or later travel times from other sources.
-Indeed, assuming horizontal motion from the wedge slope, Suleimani and Freymueller (2020) identified the region near the continental shelf break as a likely tsunami source in 1964.
-Potential errors in the tabulated travel times (e.g., personal eyewitness accounts, timing) may point to inaccurate back-propagated locations for some of the observations.
-That said, while we see no compelling evidence for the GAE first arrival tsunami source along the ABfz, we will discuss a scarp and fault that is consistent with post-glacial Holocene uplift along the ABfz, closer to the Suleimani and Freymueller (2020) tsunami source region (see GAE tsunami source).
+- 260 We infer only part of the KSFz moved in the 1964 earthquake.
+Had the faults near Kodiak City - 261 experienced significant uplift, tsunami wave crests would have arrived sooner to the north - 262 (Figure 2).
+Similarly, onshore KSfz fault segments did not show evidence for uplift in 1964 - 263 (Plafker, 1969; Carver et al., 2008).
+Thus, measurable uplift related to the GAE was likely limited - to a narrow portion of the KSfz near the center of the Kodiak subduction zone segment. - 265 - 266 We infer uplift along a short segment of the KSfz during the GAE, where KSfz seafloor - 267 lineaments have similar scarp heights along-strike (Figure 3).
+With scarp heights upwards of 50 - 268 m, and an estimated maximum coseismic uplift per event of about 8 m (Plafker, 1969), we - 269 conclude that 1) the region surrounding GAE uplift has repeatedly ruptured during Holocene - 270 megathrust earthquakes, 2) additional along-strike faults associated with the KSfz have - 271 ruptured in a similar fashion during past megathrust earthquakes, and 3) the entire length of - this fault should be considered active and tsunamigenic. - 273 - 274 Although we show no direct evidence that the ABfz uplifted during the GAE, the convergence of 275 three back-projected travel time contours from our tsunami analysis lies just beyond the edge of the continental shelf (Figure 2).
+Another notable convergence lies at an identified scarp along 276 277 the ABfz (Figure 2; discussion below).
+Although we favor the KSfz tsunami source, our analysis 278 does not preclude co-rupture or later travel times from other sources.
+Indeed, assuming 279 horizontal motion from the wedge slope, Suleimani and Freymueller (2020) identified the 280 region near the continental shelf break as a likely tsunami source in 1964.
+Potential errors in the tabulated travel times (e.g., personal eyewitness accounts, timing) may point to inaccurate 281 282 back-propagated locations for some of the observations.
+That being said, we do not see compelling evidence for the GAE first arrival tsunami source along the ABfz, but we will discuss 283 284 a scarp and fault that is consistent with post-glacial Holocene uplift along the ABfz, closer to the 285 Suleimani and Freymueller (2020) tsunami source region (see GAE tsunami source). - 286

-KODIAK SHELF FAULTS
+287 KODIAK SHELF FAULTS